“The only thing necessary for the triumph of evil is for good (wo)men to do nothing.”

 I have not even mentioned refugees; who are fleeing hell, looking for a safe haven only to be greeted with cries of “terrorist.”
 I can only stomach so much in one day.
 Kindness and truth are under attack in our nation fueled by lies and fear.
 That is the state of our union at this point and I can’t go back to talking of farm animals and craft projects without mention of this threat to the land that I love and a nation that has given me everything I am.
 To do so felt like disrespect of the highest order.

-I want nothing more than to write of pretty frivolities but each time I sat to write about such things while the nation’s discourse on other matters spiraled further and further from truth I got sicker and sicker.
+I want nothing more than to write of pretty frivolities but each time I sat to write about such things while the nation’s discourse on other matters spiraled further and further from truth I got more and more sick.
 Now that I find myself bringing a new life into this world; I cannot sit quietly and pretend that all is well- while we spit on those who pick, prepare and package the very food that fills our bellies.
 I cannot let the word “immigrant” to become synonymous with “terrorist, criminal or rapist”

 That would not be right.